Stand Up for Children

 As parents and child care professionals, you can have an impact not only through your daily care for children, but also through advocacy for children's issues on the local, state or national level:

-- Advocacy can be as simple as writing a postcard to your legislator or as complex as running a campaign to pass a referendum.
+- Advocacy can be as simple as writing a postcard to your legislator or as complex as running a campaign to pass a referendum

-- Keep current on legislation and budget issues pending in your state.
+- Keep current on legislation and budget issues pending in your state

 - Suggest new legislation for children and child care.

-Suggestions for Legislative OutreachWhether you are writing a letter, talking on the telephone with a staff member, or sitting across the desk from your representative, these tips for effective advocacy should serve you well.
+Suggestions for Legislative OutreachWhether you are writing a letter, talking on the telephone with a staff member, or sitting across the desk from your representative, follow these suggestions for effective advocacy outreach:

-State the Issue.
-Organize your points by priority and be clear and brief.
+- State the Issue – Organize your points by priority and be clear and brief.
 If you are speaking about a particular piece of legislation, have the bill/budget number.
 (You can get this information online from Thomas: U.S. Congress or by calling the Senate or House clerks.)